RIOT-OS/RIOT/examples/lorawan/README.md

 - `REGION` can be `EU868`, `US915`, etc (see LoRaWAN regional parameters for details).

-ST Nucleo-64 can be used with an mbed LoRa shield: there's one based on [the sx1276 radio](https://os.mbed.com/components/SX1276MB1xAS/) and one based on the [the sx1272 radio](https://os.mbed.com/components/SX1272MB2xAS/).
+ST Nucleo-64 can be used with mbed LoRa shields: there's one based on [the sx1276 radio](https://os.mbed.com/components/SX1276MB1xAS/) and one based on the [the sx1272 radio](https://os.mbed.com/components/SX1272MB2xAS/).